wangkf1/mk1-ipc/README.md

     uint32_t matrices[8][2]; // max 8 matrices in one, 2 dims each
 }
 ```

+With this, we can make a simple change to the matrix processing functions in `worker.cpp` and `main.cpp` to operate on the entire memory segment.

 ### Vectorization

-Matrix operations are elementwise, so we can vectorize it pretty easily.
+Matrix operations are elementwise, so we can vectorize it pretty easily in the workers.